Paul worked as an advocate for consumer rights for many years, giving him a passion for safety issues. UK born, he now

 My interest in window breakers began when I had to commute across a prairie that had a history of serious flooding.
-I witnessed some terrible accidents during that time and knew from local press reports that a large proportion of fatalities had occurred because people had been trapped in their vehicle by floodwater.
+I witnessed some terrible accidents during that period and knew from local media reports that a large proportion of fatalities had happened because people had been trapped in their vehicle by floodwater.

 Each of these deaths could have been saved if the victims had a window breaker close at hand.

 Investigating further, I discovered that floodwater is not the only threat to life that can be countered with a window breaker.
 There are all sorts of environments where you really don't want to get trapped in your vehicle.
 Mountainous areas, or cliffs can be dangerous, as can long stretches of wilderness.
 Severe weather can also pose a threat to your safety: heat, rain, snow, and wind are all potentially deadly in certain situations.

 As well as a built-in a hammer, many glass breakers also incorporate other survival tools.
 A seat-belt cutter, for example, will enable you free yourself and others quickly.
 A flashlight will help you find your way around in the dark, and provide you with the means to signal for help.

 After years of research and experimenting with different window breakers, I've put together a list of tools that I believe to be the best currently available.

 The Top 3 Window Hammers Currently Available